dorakrem/KnowledgeRepresentationProject/README.md

 # Knowledge Representation in the Semantic Web

-* Assignment 1
+# Assignment 1

-  The 1st Assigment of this course was about XML, xsd, XPath and XSLT.
+The first assignment focused on:
+* XML (eXtensible Markup Language): Encoding documents in a human-readable and machine-readable format.
+* XSD (XML Schema Definition): Defining the structure and data types for XML documents.
+* XPath (XML Path Language): Navigating through elements and attributes in an XML document.
+* XSLT (eXtensible Stylesheet Language Transformations): Transforming XML documents into other formats, such as HTML.

-* Assignment 2
+# Assignment 2

-  The 2nd Assigment of this course was about creating an RDFS university ontology.
-This ontology consisted of 6 univeristy departments, 10 professors, 20 students, 15 courses, 18 classrooms.
+The second assignment involved creating an RDFS university ontology.
+This ontology included:
+* Classes: University departments, professors, students, courses, and classrooms.
+* Properties: Relationships such as which professors teach which courses, which students are enrolled in which courses, and which departments offer which courses.

-  SPARQL queries were executed using this ontology.
+SPARQL queries were executed using the university ontology to retrieve and manipulate data.

-* Project
+# Project

-  A zoo OWL ontology was created using the tool Protégé.
+The project entailed creating a zoo ontology using the Web Ontology Language (OWL) and the tool Protégé.
+Protégé was used to model the ontology, define classes and properties, set up relationships and constraints, and visualize and test the ontology.